odealtry/PintPal/README.md

 🔥Find a hassle-free pint at a heated venue🔥

-An interactive map of all London's pubs, bars and restaurants that have outdoor heating
+An interactive map of all London's pubs, bars and restaurants with outdoor heating

 Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.